artefactual/archivematica-docs/getting-started/quick-start/quick-start.rst

 The transfer process is made up of a series of micro-services, which are in turn made up of jobs.
 A micro-service is a group of actions that accomplish a specific goal within Archivematica, like verifying that your transfer complies with Archivematica's transfer requirements.
-Jobs are discreet actions, like moving the contents of your transfer to a processing directory.
+Jobs are discrete actions, like moving the contents of your transfer to a processing directory.
 Each micro-service can be expanded if you click on the micro-service name.
 This allows you to see every job that makes up the micro-service.
 You can view the command for each job by clicking on the gear icon